-The AAP issued a clinical report in Pediatrics (2015, reaffirmed 2022) stating that no healthy child should be excluded from or miss school because of head lice.
-The organization specifically opposes no-nit policies, calling them counterproductive because nit presence alone does not indicate active infestation.
-The CDC echoes this position, noting that lice do not transmit disease and that keeping children home causes more educational harm than the lice themselves.
+The AAP has stated that no healthy child should be excluded from or miss school because of head lice.
+The organization specifically opposes “no-nit” policies, because the presence of nits alone does not indicate an active infestation — many nits are simply empty casings.
+The CDC takes the same position, noting that lice do not transmit disease and that keeping children home tends to cause more educational harm than the lice themselves.

-Despite these recommendations, many schools in Broward County still operate under varying policies.
-Some Davie-area schools follow a treat-and-return model where the child receives treatment and returns the next day, while others enforce a no-nit policy requiring all visible nits to be removed before readmission.
-Parents should check with their specific school nurse.
-Our guide on school lice policies in Davie covers local policy details.
+In practice, schools around Davie and Broward County still apply different policies.
+Some follow a treat-and-return model, where a child is treated and returns the next day, while others enforce a stricter no-nit policy that requires all visible nits to be removed before a child comes back.
+The best move is to confirm your specific school’s rule directly with the school nurse.
+Our guide on school lice policies in Davie walks through the local landscape.

 How to Handle School Notification

-The AAP recommends informing the school nurse of a confirmed case so that targeted screening of close contacts can occur.
-Most Davie and Cooper City schools send a general notification to classroom parents without identifying the affected child.
-This protects privacy while alerting other families to check their children.
-For step-by-step advice, read our post on how to tell school about lice.
+The AAP recommends letting the school nurse know about a confirmed case so close contacts can be screened.
+Most Davie and Cooper City schools send a general note to classroom families without naming the affected child, which protects your family’s privacy while still prompting other parents to check their own kids.
+For a step-by-step approach, read our post on how to tell the school about lice.

 What About Daycare and Preschool?

-Daycare facilities for children under 5 often have stricter exclusion policies than K-12 schools because younger children engage in more close-contact play.
-The AAP still recommends against extended exclusion but acknowledges that many licensed childcare centers in Davie and Broward County require a visual clearance check before readmission.
-Parents should treat promptly and communicate with the facility director.
-Our article on daycare and preschool lice guide covers age-specific guidance.
+Daycare and preschool programs for younger children often apply stricter exclusion rules than K-12 schools, mainly because little kids play in closer physical contact.
+Many licensed centers in Davie and Broward County ask for a visual clearance check before a child returns.
+The practical steps are the same: treat promptly and communicate with the facility director.
+Our article on head lice in daycare and preschool covers age-specific guidance.

 How Can You Prevent Spreading Lice at School or Work?